 Brrrrring!!
 The school bell rang.

 “Oh boy!”
-Tom Jolly exclaimed jumping from his seat.
+Tom Jolly exclaimed, jumping from his seat.

-The next class that the students in second grade would be having was art with Mrs. Smith.
+The next class for the second-grade students was art with Mrs. Smith.
 There was always something interesting to learn from her.
-If the lesson wasn’t something entertaining, at least the teacher was.
+If the lesson wasn’t entertaining, at least the teacher was.

 Some students were confused by her disconnected thoughts, but the twins found her amusing.